 The Toyota Production System (TPS) or “The Toyota Way” is an operational model which emerged in the early 20th century in Japan as a management system for organizing manufacturing and logistics processes.
 The backbone of TPS is the just-in-time production (JIT) system, created by Mr. Taiichi Ohno (a Japanese industrial engineer and businessman).

-The two pillars of the Toyota Way are continuous improvement and respect for people.
+The two Lean pillars of the Toyota Way are continuous improvement and respect for people.
 They are foundational to the understanding of what lean manufacturing is all about and where its principles are derived from.

 The core purpose of just-in-time production as a part of TPS is to remove all wasteful activities from the processes.
 By reducing and eliminating non-value-adding activities (wastes) from production, the method aims to achieve continuous improvement.
-For instance, if you work in an environment where changeover times are significant and there are multiple job classifications, applying the JIT system would mean looking for ways to reduce changeover times and eliminating job classifications.
-By doing so, you not only provide greater flexibility to the people, you are empowering their ability to use their full potential instead of doing the same thing over and over.
+For instance, if you work in an environment where changeover times are significant, and there are multiple job classifications, applying the JIT system would mean looking for ways to reduce changeover times and eliminating job classifications.
+By doing so, you not only provide greater flexibility for the people, but you are also empowering their ability to use their full potential instead of doing the same thing over and over.

 At its core, Lean manufacturing is defined as the production strategy to reduce times for delivery and response to customers’ inquiries.
 It does that by eliminating all processes which don’t bring value.